HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ## On-page

 When determining which pages to return in a search engine results page (SERP), search engines consider the on-page content as the primary factor.
-There are various SEO on-page elements that impact a search engine’s understanding of content and its relevance to a user query.
+There are various SEO on-page elements that impact a search engine's understanding of content and its relevance to a user query.

 ### Metadata

 On-page content is the main measurement of a page's relevance to a particular query.
 Certain HTML elements, such as `title` elements and `meta` descriptions, may appear in a Search Engine Results Page (SERP), but they are often just used as signals about the page's content.

-In 2021, [Google started rewriting more websites’ `title` tags in their search results](https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles).
+In 2021, [Google started rewriting more websites' `title` tags in their search results](https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles).
 As search engines have become less likely to use the direct content from these tags, their adoption rates have decreased.

 {{ figure_markup(
   image="title-tag-and-meta-description.png",